siqirua/tp/docs/UserGuide.md

 ## FAQ
 1. **Q**: How do I transfer my data to another Computer?<br>
-   **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous Modulight home folder.
+   **A**: Install the app in the other computer and overwrite the empty data file it creates with the file that contains the data of your previous ModuLight home folder.

 2. **Q**: How does the calculation of scores work?<br>
    **A**: Refer to the [notes on score calculations](#notes-on-score-calculation).

-3. **Q**: Does the display update information (eg. name, mean) in real time?<br>
+3. **Q**: Does the display update information (e.g. name, mean) in real time?<br>
    **A**: Yes.

-4. **Q**: What should I do if the application GUI opens off-screen when switching from multiple screens to a single screen?
+4. **Q**: What should I do if the application GUI opens off-screen when switching from multiple screens to a single screen?<br>
    **A**: If you move the application to a secondary screen and later switch to using only the primary screen, the GUI may open off-screen.
 To resolve this issue, delete the `preferences.json` file created by the application before running it again.
 This ensures that the GUI is properly displayed on the primary screen.

 5. **Q**: How do I open a terminal?<br>